nicktehrany/website/content/posts/Useful-Commands.md

 ### Key Remapping

+I use these to remap CAPS lock to esc and home to delete.

 ```bash
 xev # gui to find out the keycode of a key
 xmodmap -e 'keycode 110=Delete' # remaps the home key to delete